-Every Christmas I make this pie as gifts, and every year peoples response is the same.
+Every Christmas I make this Happy Duck Pie as gifts, and every year peoples response is the same.
 They go totally bonkers for it.
 I think the smell alone would be enough to turn even the most dedicated of vegetarians.

 It is, hands down, the best pie I have made, and it is certainly in the top 5 of pies I have ever eaten.